33 Sights in Radebeul, Germany (with Map and Images)

 Show sight on map

 The Kulturschmiede, a repurposed three-sided courtyard at Altkötzschenbroda 21, is located on the north side of the Angers Altkötzschenbroda in the Kötzschenbroda district of the Saxon city of Radebeul.
-The buildings, which were renovated at the beginning of the 19th century, are home to the city's Office for Culture and Tourism, in particular the promotion of art and culture with the Radebeul City Gallery and the municipal art collection as well as the Kötzschenbroda local history parlour.
+The buildings, which were renovated at the beginning of the 19th century, are home to the city's Office for Culture and Tourism, in particular the promotion of art and culture with the Radebeul City Gallery and the Municipal Art Collection as well as the Kötzschenbroda Heritage Room.
 Since there had been a blacksmith's shop in the main building since the end of the 19th century, the building was given the name Kulturschmiede and the restaurant that was also located there was called Die Schmiede.

 Wikipedia: Kulturschmiede (Radebeul) (DE), Website